slaclab/lcls-double-bunch-fel/docs/readme.md

-Control the electron stripline kickers in the LCLS Double Bunch FEL project.
+Control the electron stripline kickers in the LCLS Multibunch project.